Users

 After successful authentication, organisation users can access the directory UI to view and update data for the organizations they have permission to manage - visualization and editing powers are subject to the ecosystem policy.

-Raidiam Connect has three major types of users:
+Raidiam Connect has four types of users:

-- Data Administrators
+• Data Administrators

-- Organisation Administrators
+• Organisation Administrators

 Also known as Global Administrators hold a unique position within Raidiam Connect, possessing comprehensive control over the entire platform.
 They are responsible for managing and maintaining the system, ensuring its optimal functioning and security.